pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 1. Identifying nodes that should be connected but aren't.
 2. "Creating" a _new concept_ by labeling a subset of the network.

-## Areas of application

-A system like that could be used in many ways, it could be consulted and answer complicated questions about any domain of knowledge, it could be used to shorten the time it takes to learn anything by generating the most efficient personalized study curricula for any student.

-And of course, why not let it just take over the whole business of scientific research.
+Other possible uses for a network of knowledge could be:

+- to build an Oracle, a system  that can answer any question about the knowledge in the network
+- a system to generate a personalized learning curricula that could be optimized to minimize time and effort

+### Automated knowledge discovery and generation

+The above examples of systems require a human in the loop in order to verify that the computer program's decisions make sense.
+A human is also required to ask the questions in the case of the Oracle, and in order to provide the student profile and learning goals.

+Is it possible to build an autonomous system that continuously analyzes the network of knowledge and can automatically perform all these tasks?
+Namely, identify and create missing connections, create new nodes in the network, formulate new questions and answer them, and re-organize the knowledge in the most efficient way possible?

-### Learning efficiently: the shortest learning path
+## Learning efficiently: the shortest learning path

 I thought of using this method to find the shortest learning path between what I know and what I want to learn.